ejstacey/ysm/README.md

 ## Tech stuff

+### Todo

+1. Add help entries on screens that don't have them
+2. Create screenshots for the README
+3. Create a youtube video showing a typical process flow.

 ### Database format

 The database is a simple sqlite database with three tables (diagram made with [draw.io](https://www.drawio.com/)):